Donate to Haiti

 Mary's Meals in Haiti

-We want to share some exciting news about how our school feeding programme is adapting in Haiti – a country facing significant challenges due to escalating gang violence.
+We want to share some important news about how our school feeding programme is adapting in Haiti – a country facing significant challenges due to escalating gang violence.

 Haiti has one of the highest levels of food insecurity in the world, with over half of the population in need of immediate food assistance.
 In response, Mary’s Meals started working there in 2006, and we are now feeding more than 180,000 children in over 580 places of education.